lviviol/Regression_1st_Trial/README.md

 ### Results & Visualization

   1. OOB = 13.2% & R-Square = -0.026
   2. This means the model accurately predicts prices only 13.2% of the time.
-This is somewhat and undesirable result.
+This is somewhat an undesirable result.
   3. Negative correlation shows the model is performing worse than a simple mean predictions.
 This is undesirable.

 <a href="https://lviviol.github.io/Regression_Modelling_Trial/Regression1stTrial.html" target="_blank">Regression Modelling Chart (Click this link to View Interactive Chart)</a>